 ICELAND

-Panorama Glass Lodge is a one-of-a-kind stay in Hella, in south Iceland.
-The sole glass cabin igloo reflects true Scandinavian luxury and offers unparalleled privacy and panoramic views of the Icelandic highlands and volcano Hekla.
+Panorama Glass Lodge is not a hotel—it’s a front-row seat to Iceland’s wild landscapes.
+Set in Hella, in south Iceland, the single glass cabin offers true Scandinavian luxury with unparalleled privacy and uninterrupted views of the Icelandic highlands and volcano Hekla.
+Inspired by traditional Icelandic houses yet crafted from glass and steel, it reimagines the idea of shelter in the wild.

 “Guests are encouraged to contribute to nature and climate protection in Iceland, by donating to Acuparia Foundation, an Icelandic non-profit foundation, that will plant a tree on their behalf.
 The Foundation’s reforestation area is open and owned by the general public so that everyone can visit their tree and see how it will grow and develop in the coming years.